-Hebrew is more than just a spoken language.
-It’s an expression of culture, history, and identities.
-Modern Hebrew is one of the core Aleph Bet principles, and Hebrew slang deepens our connection to the people of Israel.
-By comparing slang and literal meanings, we also further connect to Eliezer Ben Yehuda and his work to revitalize the Hebrew language.
+Hebrew is more than just a language.
+It’s a vibrant and effusive expression of culture, history, and identities.
+It’s also one of the core Aleph Bet principles, and bituyim (ביטויים), Hebrew slang, can deepen our connection to the people of Israel.
+By comparing slang and literal meanings, we also further connect to Eliezer Ben-Yehuda and his work to revitalize the Hebrew language.

-- Environment: Display them by decorating everything around you—one at a time or several at once—somewhere clearly visible.
+Display them by decorating everything around you—with a poster, one at a time, or several at once—somewhere clearly visible.
 If using at home, they can be in a main space, bedroom, or even in the bathroom.
-Remember to regularly “redecorate” to keep things interesting.
+Keep things interesting by rearranging them regularly.

-- Daily Routine: Use the newly-learned Hebrew words and phrases as a commentary on life.
+Use newly learned Hebrew words and phrases as a commentary on life.
 After activities—whether listening to a song, eating, or having a new experience—prompt with the question, “Eich hayah?” (“How was it?”).
 Open the space for participants to respond using the bank of other Hebrew phrases and slang words.
 This can be based on memory if they are more familiar.
-Alternatively, they can each have their own “deck” of slang posters, raising the one they want to use to answer the prompt or question.
+Alternatively, they can each have their own “deck” of slang signs, raising the one they want to use to answer the prompt or question.

-- Make Your Own Hebrew Slang Word Poster: Using the blank template provided in the downloadable PDF, speak with an Israeli and create your own slang poster.
-Another version is to think of an American slang word or phrase and think how you would translate it into Hebrew.
+Using this blank template, speak with an Israeli and create your own slang sign.
+Another version is to think of an English slang word or phrase and determine how you would translate it into Hebrew.
 One example is “easy peasy lemon squeezy”.
-You might be able to translate it to “kal peasy limon squeezy“.
-Then speak with an Israeli (family member, community shaliach, friend, etc.) to find the Israeli equivalent of that phrase in Hebrew—kalei kalot (piece of cake)!
+You might be able to translate it to “kal peasy limon squeezy.”
+Then speak with an Israeli (family member, community shaliach, friend, etc.) to find the Israeli equivalent of that phrase in Hebrew—kalei kalut (piece of cake)!